9 common business problems

 Does this sound familiar?
 You’re not alone.
-If you’re running a small company or startup, you have likely already faced some common business challenges – and if you haven’t, you will soon.
+If you’re running a small company or startup, you have likely already faced some common business problems – and if you haven’t, you will soon.
+In order to solve business challenges, it’s essential to be prepared, identify them early and make a plan to overcome them.

 Identifying common business problems